 Preparing your client with the right information sets them up for success and leads to more sales for you.
 Curious to know more?
 We have the information you need about Minneapolis property tax.

-Property tax rates in Minneapolis for 2022
+Property tax rates in Minneapolis for 2025

 Minneapolis is part of the beloved Twin Cities area, including St. Paul.
 The area is known for its diversity, gorgeous skylines, and several great tourist attractions, including the Mall of America and the largest state fair in the country.
 Minneapolis is family-friendly, with many museums and zoos, theme parks, and nature trails to explore.

-As a popular city with in-demand attractions, the cost of living in Minneapolis is 3% higher than the national average.
+As a popular city with in-demand attractions, the cost of living in Minneapolis is actually 6% lower than the national average.
+The median home value in Minneapolis is $359,900, which is no increase or decrease from the previous year.

 The formula for determining property tax in Minneapolis multiples tax capacity by the local tax rates to create a base tax value.
 You then subtract any credits and add levies and general state tax to determine the property tax due.